nyl-auster/okcdesign/README.md

 PLUGINS
 ----------

-OKC Design works with plugins, which are some kink of modules for your theme.
+OKC Design works with plugins, which are some kind of tiny modules for your theme.
-Only enabled features and libray that you actually need, in theme settings.
+Only enabled plugins that you actually need, in theme settings; OKC design will take care of loading associated files and code.
-You may also simply edit info for that, to keep configurations in theme info file.
+You may also simply edit info for that, to keep your configuration in theme info file. (recommended)

 START